Canada out of World Cup after 1-0 loss to Sweden

 Published Monday, June 24, 2019 4:58PM EDT

-PARIS -- Canada's World Cup campaign ended in the round-of-16 Monday with a disappointing 1-0 loss to Sweden that saw the Canadians miss a chance to tie the game from the penalty spot.
+But it was hard to erase the memory of the talismanic captain on her knees face down on the turf at Parc des Princes after the final whistle of a game that saw Canada fall victim to one Swedish counter-attack and its inability to pull even -- missing a potentially tying penalty kick.

+"This one will hurt, I think, just because we played so well," the 36-year-old Sinclair acknowledged.
+"And we definitely had the team to go deeper in this tournament, so that's disappointing."

-Fifth-ranked Canada, which came to the tournament with hopes of going far deeper, could not break down the ninth-ranked Swedes as its offence lacked clinical finishing again.
+Fifth-ranked Canada, which came to the tournament with high hopes of bettering its quarterfinal showing four years ago on home soil, could not break down the ninth-ranked Swedes as its offence lacked clinical finishing again.

 The tournament lasted just four games for the Canadian women, with two losses to lower-ranked sides.

+While coach Kenneth Heiner-Moller said he was proud of this team, he suggested it had not fired on all cylinders.

+"Did you see the best of Canada?
+Maybe not in the entire 90 minutes of the game," he said.
+"I think you saw a very good Canadian side for a long period of time today.
+But maybe not the best today."

-The game started as advertised with two disciplined teams cancelling each other out before 38,078 at Parc des Princes.
+The game started as advertised with two disciplined teams cancelling each other out before 38,078 on a hot summer night at Parc des Princes.

-But Stina Blackstenius broke the deadlock in the 55th minute on a Swedish counterattack from a Janine Beckie giveaway.
-Kosovare Asllanni drove up the field and sent in a cross that defender Shelina Zadorsky couldn't get to.
-Goalkeeper Stephanie Labbe came out but the Swede got a foot to the ball first for the all-important goal.
+But Stina Blackstenius broke the deadlock in the 55th minute after a Janine Beckie giveaway.
+Kosovare Asllani drove up the field, outpacing chasing defender Kadeisha Buchanan, and sent in a perfectly weighted cross that curled around centre back Shelina Zadorsky.
+Labbe came out of her goal but the Swede got a foot to the ball first for the all-important goal before all three went tumbling.

 Beckie stepped up, only to have Hedvig Lindahl make a marvellous diving save.
-While Beckie's shot was well-aimed, many will wonder why captain Christine Sinclair did not take the spot kick.
+While Beckie's shot was well-aimed, many wondered why Sinclair did not take the spot kick.

+Sinclair explained later that since Lindahl had saved her penalty in their-third-place at the Algarve Cup in March -- Canada won the shutout 6-5 nevertheless -- she had gone up to Beckie and said "If you want it, it's yours.
+And she said, 'Absolutely."'

+"I feel bad for even asking her," Sinclair said.
+"But I have all the faith in the world in her.
+We all do.
+She's fearless out there."

+Heiner-Moller switched formations and threw on Adriana Leon in a bid for more offence.

+The Canadians kept coming but they lacked the final touch when needed.
+And the Swedes defended valiantly in numbers.

-The Swedes offered more offence after their goal and thought they had a penalty in the 81st minute after Ashley Lawrence took down Blackstenius.
+Sweden offered more offence after its goal and thought it had a penalty in the 82nd minute after two Swedes went down in the box one after another.
 But the penalty call was reversed on video review thanks to an offside call.

 Scott cleared a Swedish shot off the line in the dying minutes.

-Eight-plus minutes of stoppage time went without a goal, giving Sweden the win.
+Scott described her emotions as "Shocked, frustrated.
+Kind of lost for words."

+"This is an early exit for us.
+Nothing we could have pictured.
+Credit to Sweden, (they) gave us a tough match.
+But we're just sad right now.
+It's frustrating to be leaving so early."

-Prince returned to the lineup after sitting out the last group game in the only chance for Canada coach Kenneth Heiner-Moller.
+Nichelle Prince returned to the lineup after sitting out the last group game in the only change for Heiner-Moller.

 While the speed of Prince and Beckie offered some Canadian promise early on, chances were few and far between.
 The Swedes offered little other than the occasional counterattack from a Canadian turnover.
 At the other end, they sometimes had six defenders in a line.